jergra/wikipedia-pic-of-the-day/readme.txt

     http://jergra43.pythonanywhere.com/

-    It is necessary to login to pythonanywhere every three months to keep the website operating.
+    It is necessary to login to pythonanywhere every three months and press the 'Run until 3 months from today' button to keep the website operating.
 They will send a reminder email.

 to update: